Mimris/mimris/src/posts/03-BuildingAMetamodel.md

 ### The example

-In the following we use the same example as described in the “Build a model” chapter.
-With default typeviews the metamodel looks as shown below.

-There are four “*EntityType*” objects, each representing an object type in the intended new metamodel.
+There are four “*EntityType*” objects, each representing an object type in the intended new metamodel, "*Person*", "*Car*", "*House*" and "*Apartment*".
 Their names are the planned object type names.

 There are six “*RelationshipType*” relationships, each representing a relationship type in the new metamodel.
 Each “*RelationshipType*” relationship is renamed to its planned relationship type names.
 These are the names you see in the diagram.

 ![alt text](/images/posts/modelling/image_model031.png)